 Walk, cycle or even ride a horse along the Red Hill Rail Trail for a great day of fun.
 Following the old railway line between Merricks and Red Hill you will find yourself right in the middle of wine country.

 With gorgeous views out over Western Port Bay, a perfect incentive to complete the train is that the wonderful food and wine at either end of the Rail Trail.

 Tip: It is uphill from Merricks and far easier to take the downhill trip from Red Hill to Merricks.

 Location: Station Ground Recreation Reserve (northern side)

-Accessibility: The trail is no suitable for regular wheelchairs although specialised chairs may be suitable.
-Three wheel prams can acess most of the track.
+Accessibility: The trail is not suitable for regular wheelchairs although specialised chairs may be suitable.
+Three wheel prams can access most of the track.

 Balcome Estuary Boardwalk Circuit